Implement step-up authentication

 on the frontend

-The JSON body of the step up auth claim failure will look like this:
+The JSON body of the step-up auth claim failure looks like this:

 {